pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 - The custom login URL
 - The time when to start using the custom login URL instead of `https://tidbcloud.com` for login
 - The available authentication methods
-- Whether members needs invitation to log in to the custom URL
+- Whether members need invitations to log in to the custom URL

 ### Ensure that at least one organization Owner belongs to no other TiDB Cloud organization